ParallelMaths/parallel/pages/10-04-little-big-league.md

 ---

 Amrita bakes a cake again after 5, 10, 15, 20, 25, 30, 35 days and so on.
 Thursdays come after 7, 14, 21, 28, 35 days and so on.
-The first number in both of these lists is 35.
+The first number which appears in both of these lists is 35.
 So Amrita next bakes a cake on a Thursday after 35 days.
 :::